HorizenOfficial/tokenization-app/README.md

 The bottom part of the configuration file contains some specific parameters used by this application:

 token {
+    dictionary = [
+        {
+            type =  "ABC"
+            maxSupply = 10
+     	    creationType = "auto"
+	        creationPerBlock = 2
+        },
-    typeLimit {
+        {
-        ABC = 5
+            type =  "CDE"
-        CDE = 7
+            maxSupply = 7
-    }
+	        creationType = "manual"
 	        creatorPropositions = [
-        "722138a76751fcf452cc34bd11bc93b75515c13bcf4038552aabb1ff5b0eeee6",
-        "3368c35a21d9edef9a643dbd4fce0d7fa8c8bf4e556bd449780d9926e4f09689"
+	          "4a2437a1106a9b5912dfc2162180fe5758cfe449f45c72bfdee7ad928a570c0e",
+	          "af50c5bb2ee3dbead9828f35b12224acdad89d9cf389ad269bed9761f271c045"
 	        ]
         }

-- token.typeLimit

-  lists all the possible token types that can be forged (created with a createToken custom transaction).
+    ]
+}

+Each element of the config property token.dictionary describes a type of token exchanged in our sidechain, with the following properties:
+- type: string unique identifier of the token
-  For each type we have an integer number that express the maximum total number of tokens of that type that can be forged.
+- maxSupply: total overall number of tokens that can be created

-- token.creatorPropositions

-  lists all the public keys of the "creator users", the only users that are allowed to forge new tokens.
-  Only users having in local wallet a private key corresponding to one of the public key listed here will be allowed to create and send a createToken transaction.
+- creationType: can have the following values:
+    - “manual”: new tokens must be created manually with a createTokenTransaction
+    - “auto”:  new tokens are created automatically at every forged block.
+The tokens created are locked with  the same public key of the block forger.
+For tokens type having this “auto” property set, the  manual createTokenTransaction cannot be invoked.
+- creationPerBlock: if creationType=”auto”, this property specifies the amount of tokens that are generated on each block, until the maxSupply value is reached
+- creatorPropositions: if creationType=”manual”, this property specifies the list of publickeys that are allowed to execute a createTokenTransaction, until the maxSupply value is reached.
+New tokens generated are  locked with  the public key of the creator that executes the transaction.

 **Bootstrap and run**